10 Ways for Teachers to Grow Over the Summer

 10 Ways to Grow as a Teacher this Summer:

 - Read a book that will give you fresh ideas and/or inspire you.
 Every summer I try to read a book that will help make me a better teacher.
-I loved doing this so much that I even wrote my own book Create Your Dream Classroom to help teachers reflect, get new ideas, and plan for the next school year.
+I loved doing this so much that I even wrote my two books – Create Your Dream Classroom and Take Heart & Teach to help teachers reflect, get new ideas, and plan for the next school year.
 We’d love to have you join us in our free summer book club or you can find other great book suggestions here.

 Take it to the next level: Consider enrolling in an online course such as Classroom Management 101 or joining us in Teach Uplifted.